-The program chair provides academic leadership to the program and is accountable to the dean of the college and to the university administration for implementing the plans, goals, and policies of the university.
+The program chair provides academic leadership to the program and is accountable to the dean of the college and to the University administration for implementing the plans, goals, and policies of the University.
 The program chair has administrative responsibility for ensuring the quality and effectiveness of the program's instructional, research, and service components.
-The procedures on selection, appointment, evaluation, and reassignment of a program chair are in Appendix B.